-Lamivudine and zidovudine may stop your body from making enough blood cells.
-Tell your doctor if you have or have ever had any blood disorders such as anemia or bone marrow problems.
+Lamivudine and zidovudine may decrease the number of certain cells in your blood, including red and white blood cells.
+Tell your doctor if you have or have ever had a low number of any type of blood cells or any blood disorders such as anemia (a lower than normal number of red blood cells) or bone marrow problems.
 If you experience any of the following symptoms, call your doctor immediately: unusual bleeding or bruising; shortness of breath; pale skin; fever, sore throat, chills, and other signs of infection; or unusual tiredness or weakness.

-Lamivudine and zidovudine may cause muscle disorders.
-Tell your doctor if you have or have ever had any disease or swelling of the muscles.
-If you experience muscle pain or weakness, call your doctor immediately.
+Lamivudine and zidovudine may cause muscle disorders, especially when used for a long period of time.
+Tell your doctor if you have or have ever had any disease of the muscles or muscle weakness.
+If you experience muscle pain or muscle weakness, call your doctor immediately.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to lamivudine and zidovudine.
+Your doctor will order certain lab tests during and after your treatment to check your body's response to lamivudine and zidovudine.

 Why is this medication prescribed?